 During our stay in Puerto Natales, we ate at the very popular (bookings recommended) Mesita Grande Pizza Restaurant as well as Wild Restaurant and Bar.
 The Wild Restaurant and Bar has accommodation available as well.

-You can read the reviews and view the latest travellers photos for Mesita Grande here.
+You can read the reviews and view the latest traveller photos for Mesita Grande here.